digital-blueprint/handbook/docs/blueprints/greenlight.md

 This will regularly clean up caches and expired permits etc.

 #### Connect Greenlight Bundle to your infrastructure

-You need to implement a service for `PersonPhotoProviderInterface` from [Greenlight Bundle](https://gitlab.tugraz.at/dbp/greenlight/dbp-relay-greenlight-bundle#personphotoprovider-service).

 !!! tip
     If you are using **CampusOnline** for storing photos and **LDAP** as your source for identity management, you can install the